Cyber Crime On The Rise! What Will You Do If Your Law Firms Website Gets Hacked?

 Did that number strike fear in your heart?
 How about this one?

-What should you do if your law firm is on the receiving end of a cyber threat?
+What should you do if your law firm is on the receiving end of a cyber crime threat?
 Or worse – a victim?
 Being a victim of a cyber crime means potentially having confidential information breached, such as case information, financial information, etc. You owe your clients a duty of care of to safeguard their information.
 So, what should you do if you find yourself in this situation?
 Because it could happen (*cough* Mossack Fonseca *cough* Panama Papers *cough*)

 Read on…